vijitech/learning-ruby/readme.md

 ## More about Ruby
 -- It is a robust, dynamically typed, and object-oriented language

--- Nothing called as variable types, everything is a object
+-- Ruby is a true object oriented language , Nothing called as variable types, everything is a object

 -- Ruby does not support method overloading as its a dynamically  typed language
     The most recent version of the method is considered while ignoring the previously defined versions of the method.